jsoliveir/ch2-aks-tf/README.md

 ## Aswer

-For the CD platform I've chosen FLuxCD.
+For the CD platform I've chosen FLuxCD. https://fluxcd.io/

 FluxCD is installed along with the infrastuture (using terraform)

 During the installation a remote repository containing the K8s workloads is set.

-Flux will check for changes on the Kubernetes/aksXX-dev cluster folder of the repoitory every 2m. (each flux instance should be pointed to separate directory)

-When the deployment step runs (bitbucket-pipelines), the image tag will be updated so FluxCD will see the changed and apply them into the AKS cluster.
+The FluxCD will be continuously looking for changes in the repository and applying de differences caught by going thru the aks01-dev kustomization entrypoint (kubernetes/aks01-dev for instance).

+When a container is built and pushed to the container registry (CI) the pipeline updates the images of the services configured on the kustomization files existing in kubernetes/service directory.

+I could use the FluxCD image-automation controller, but I'd prefer to keep it simpler for now.